suryxks/webpack-starter/README.md

 ---------------------------------------------------------------------------------

 1.  `git clone https://github.com/suryxks/webpack-starter.git`
-2.  `cd Webpack-starter-kit`
+2.  `cd webpack-starter`
 3. Run `npm install`

 You can also use the following command to get this template - `degit https://github.com/suryxks/webpack-starter`

-[](https://github.com/suryxks/webpack-startert#how-does-the-toolkit-implement-caching)How does the toolkit implement caching?
+[](https://github.com/suryxks/webpack-starter#how-does-the-toolkit-implement-caching)How does the toolkit implement caching?
 --------------------------------------------------------------------------------------------------------------------------------------

 The toolkit provides caching functionalities which are implemented in the following two ways: